 If you have never used a vending machine to purchase ramen before, then don’t worry, it’s easy.
 Simply put your money in the machine, select what you want, take your ticket, and take your change.
-The machine accepted 1,000, 2,000, 5,000, and 10,000 yen banknotes.
-The machine also accepted 10, 50, 100, and 500 yen coins.
+The machine accepted 1000, 2000, 5000, and 10000 yen banknotes.
+Also accepted were 10, 50, 100, and 500 yen coins.

-The great thing about the vending machine at Kikanbo was that the options were listed in both Japanese and English.
-This made ordering a whole lot easier for those who do not speak Japanese.
+Another great thing about the vending machine at Kikanbo was that the options were listed in both Japanese and English.
+This made ordering a whole lot easier for those who do not speak Japanese like myself.